Gérald Darmanin: Minister of the Interior, 2020–2022

-In the government of Élisabeth Borne (from 2022 )
+In May 2021, Darmanin asked the Paris police to block a planned pro-Palestinian rally amid the Israel–Palestine crisis; he urged police chiefs across France to remain vigilant, noting that "serious disturbances to public order were seen in 2014."

 Following Jean Castex's resignation in May 2022, Macron appointed Élisabeth Borne, Minister of Labour and Darmanin's former colleague, as Prime Minister from 20 May 2022.
 Darmanin's position in the new government remained unchanged, with his responsibilities as Minister of the Interior.

 Shortly after the new government was sworn in, the 2022 UEFA Champions League final at the Stade de France in Paris was marred by a huge scandal.
-Following the 2022 UEFA Champions League Final chaos many called for Darmanin's head, and the new Prime Minister, Borne, also wanted to sack him.
+Following the 2022 UEFA Champions League Final chaos many, including Borne, called for Darmanin's resignation.
 However, French President Emmanuel Macron stood by his interior minister wholeheartedly, to the extent that he survived the crisis with his powers strengthened in an almost unprecedented way.

+By 2023, news media considered Darmanin one of Borne's main rivals inside the government and a potential candidate to succeed her.

+Darmanin left the interior ministry in September 2024.

+Minister of Justice, 2024–present

+In December 2024, Darmanin was named justice minister in the Bayrou government.

+In April 2025, Darmanin said in an interview that he wants to be president and was “working” on a platform.

 Political positions

-In the past, Darmanin has openly spoken out and voted against same-sex marriage in France and criticized the influence of gender studies in identity politics.
-He reportedly meets or reads influential voices from the far end of the political spectrum, such as essayists Alain Finkielkraut or Éric Zemmour.
+In the past, Darmanin has openly spoken out and voted against same-sex marriage in France, and criticized the influence of gender studies in identity politics.
+He reportedly meets with or reads the writings of influential voices from the far end of the political spectrum, such as essayists Alain Finkielkraut or Éric Zemmour.

-In 2020, Darminan expressed his opposition against mail-in voting to facilitate voting during the public health crisis caused by the COVID-19 pandemic in France.
+In 2020, Darmanin expressed his opposition against mail-in voting to facilitate voting during the public health crisis caused by the COVID-19 pandemic in France.